Hyp3r12/PoE2Watch/docs/discord-setup.md

 PoE2Watch currently uses your own Discord app.
 There is no public invite-able bot yet because official GGG OAuth support is still pending.

-If you are setting up a public Discord community, read [Community Discord Setup](community-server.md) before inviting your live bot.
-Most PoE2Watch commands currently read your local sale history, so the live bot is best kept in a private server for now.

 You are setting up two Discord pieces:

 | Piece | What It Does | Stored In `.env` |